thomaskramerdk/policy/TVBold/privacy.md

 - **Third-party collection:** Google Mobile Ads.

 #### Purchase history
-- **What we collect:** We do **not** process your payment card numbers. **Apple** processes in-app purchases. **RevenueCat** processes subscription and transaction-related metadata to determine whether premium access (our **TVBold Pro** entitlement) is active. **In the App today, subscription status for features like ad removal is determined client-side via RevenueCat;** our Supabase Edge Functions include optional **App Store receipt validation** that can be invoked when the App sends a receipt payload—**primarily for server-verified premium content flows when that path is used.**
+- **What we collect:** We do **not** process your payment card numbers. **Apple** processes in-app purchases and offer-code redemptions. **RevenueCat** processes subscription and transaction-related metadata to determine whether premium access (our **TVBold Pro** entitlement) is active. **In the App today, subscription status for features like ad removal is determined client-side via RevenueCat.** Our Supabase backend may also support optional **App Store receipt validation** for server-verified premium flows when that path is used.
 - **Purpose:** App Functionality (entitlements, restore purchases, optional server-side verification with Apple where needed).
 - **Linked to User:** Yes—to your **pseudonymous app user identifier** (Supabase anonymous user id used with RevenueCat) and, on Apple’s systems, your Apple ID (we do not receive your Apple ID password).
 - **Used for Tracking:** Not used by us for cross-app advertising tracking; refer to Apple’s and RevenueCat’s policies for their processing.